-Once a year in Dublin they have a culture night where nearly 200 places open there doors for people to" experience the myriad of cultural possibilities your city has to offer for free, even on the move, with performances taking place on Dublin Buses and Trams throughout the city!"
+Once a year in Dublin they have a culture night where nearly 200 places open their doors for people to” experience the myriad of cultural possibilities your city has to offer for free, even on the move, with performances taking place on Dublin Buses and Trams throughout the city!”
 This really should be a multi-day event as it is impossible to see everything in just one night.

 I thought about grabbing my camera when leaving the house for the evening, but knowing I would be out and the city was going to be crammed packed with people, I decided to leave it at home.
-A good decisions I found as the evening went on.
-Although, I wasn't able to get any good pictures of the night.
+A good decision I found as the evening went on.
+Although, I wasn’t able to get any good pictures of the night.

 From there it was on to watch a street performance of Capoeira, a type of Brazilian acrobatic dance.
 An impressive exercise as you apparently have to be in pretty good shape to perform.
-The guy doing the dance invited people from the audience, and a couple of kids went up and he dragged some lady in as well.
-He showed them some moves and they attempted to do them while he played some string instrument.
-All fun up until the lady tried to do a kick over one of the kids heads and ended up doing a nice roundhouse along the side of his skull.
-Don't worry, the kid cried a bit but lived, the lady however was a little mortified.
+The guy doing the dance invited people from the audience, and a couple of kids went up, and he dragged some lady in as well.
+He showed them some moves, and they attempted to do them while he played some string instrument.
+All fun up until the lady tried to do a kick over one of the kids’ heads and ended up doing a nice roundhouse along the side of his skull.
+Don’t worry, the kid cried a bit but lived, the lady, however, was a little mortified.

-From there it was on to some place playing crappy experimental music, more street performers, and eventually ending up at a pub in the Temple Bar area to close out the night.
+From there it was on to someplace playing crappy experimental music, more street performers, and eventually ending up at a pub in the Temple Bar area to close out the night.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.